-The PASA is proceeding with the processing of the Company's application for a shale gas exploration licence in South Africa's Karoo Basin and the Company expects that the DMR will issue Falcon with a licence to explore for shale gas in 2015.
+The PASA was proceeding with the processing of the Company's application for a shale gas exploration licence in South Africa's Karoo Basin.
 The Group was updating its environmental management programme where necessary in accordance with the South African Mineral and Petroleum Resources Development Act 2002.